 Connect your Google Cloud Platform (GCP) account to monitor and report data to New Relic.

-Monitor and report data from many popular services, including Kubernetes, Redis, Apache, RabbitMQ, and many more.
+Monitor and report data from many popular services, including NGINX, MySQL, Redis, Apache, RabbitMQ, and many more.
+Learn how to enable them.

-To create your own lightweight integration, use our Flex integration tool.
+To create your own lightweight infrastructure integration, use our Flex integration.

-After an infrastructure integration is activated, you can:
+After an infrastructure integration is enabled, you can:

-- Filter and analyze the metrics and configuration data in our Infrastructure UI.
+- Filter and analyze your metrics and configuration data in our infrastructure monitoring UI.

 - Query your data and create custom charts and dashboards.